 Rebecca was raised on Gabriola and has fond childhood memories of forest walks and tide pool explorations.
 She left the island to attend university in Nanaimo and Ontario, and moved back in 2009 after three years of “when we move back to the West coast” conversations with her other half, Alex.
 Since then Rebecca has lived in a “yome”; built a unique house using many local materials; grown food at the Commons, at home, and at other people’s houses; enjoyed swimming in the ocean; worked at a variety of jobs on the island; and been a trustee for the Gabriola Commons Foundation.
 She has deeply enjoyed many forest adventures using the great trails on Gabriola.
 As a GaLTT board member Rebecca hopes to help preserve what we have for future generations and engage with the community in building fascination and respect for our local natural world

 Jenni has enjoyed BC’s parks and wilderness areas on foot and by kayak since the late 1970s.
 She is married to Nick Doe and they have lived on Gabriola since 1998.
 On arrival she joined the walking group and soon became interested in helping to establish a public trail system the length of the island.
-In her previous lives elsewhere in BC and in England, Montreal, Toronto, and the USA, she has been a highschool and college teacher, a research assistant, a computer programmer, and a technical writer and editor.
+In her previous lives elsewhere in BC and in England, Montreal, Toronto, and the USA, she has been a highschool and college teacher, a research assistant (in physics and in education), a computer programmer, and a technical writer and editor.
 She also owned and operated a kitchen store and cooking school in White Rock, BC where she brought up her two children and served on the boards of a professional theatre company and a large community services group.

 Norm has been a seasonal user of Gabriola Island for 26 years, a landowner here for 7 years, and a full-time resident for the last 3 years.
 He is retired now after close to 40 years work experience in environmental related jobs with industry (mainly in the arctic) and as CEO of the Parks Foundation Calgary.
 His masters degree was in Natural Resources Management and he did research for Parks Canada, Interpretive Use Management Plan, Peace Athabasca Delta, WBNP.
 He served for 12 years on the Provincial Board of Lougheed House, 7 years on Rotary Challenger Park Board (special needs Olympic facility), and has extensive experience in fund development.
 He likes to travel, hike, golf, and garden with his wife Beth and their two sons.